Marketing mix modeling: Model specifications

-Marketing mix modeling (MMM) is an analytical approach that uses historic information to quantify impact of marketing activities on sales.
+Marketing mix modeling (MMM) is an analytical approach that uses historical data to quantify impact of marketing activities on sales.
 Example information that can be used are syndicated point-of-sale data (aggregated collection of product retail sales activity across a chosen set of parameters, like category of product or geographic market) and companies’ internal data.
 Mathematically, this is done by establishing a simultaneous relation of various marketing activities with sales using a linear or a non-linear regression equation.
 MMM defines the effectiveness of each of the marketing elements by its contribution to sales-volume, effectiveness (volume generated by each unit of effort), efficiency (sales volume generated divided by cost), and return on investment (ROI).
 These insights help adjust marketing tactics and strategies, optimize the marketing spend, and forecast sales while simulating various scenarios.

 The output can be used to analyze the impact of the marketing elements on various dimensions.
 The contribution of each element as a percentage of the total plotted year on year is an indicator of how the effectiveness of various elements changes over time.
 The yearly change in contribution is also measured by a due-to analysis which shows what percentage of the change in total sales is attributable to each of the elements.
 For activities like television advertising and trade promotions, more sophisticated analysis like effectiveness can be carried out.
 This analysis tells the marketing manager the incremental gain in sales that can be obtained by increasing the respective marketing element by one unit, or incrementality.
 If detailed spend information per activity is available, then it is possible to calculate the ROI of the marketing activity.
 Not only is this useful for reporting the historical effectiveness of the activity, but it also helps in optimizing the marketing budget by identifying the most and least efficient marketing activities.

 Once the final model is ready, the results from it can be used to simulate marketing scenarios for a ‘What-if’ analysis.
 The marketing managers can reallocate this marketing budget in different proportions and see the direct impact on sales/value.
 They can optimize the budget by allocating spends to those activities which give the highest return on investment.